conformationalensembles/conformationalensembles.github.io/information/index.md

 # Information

-The conference will be from 9-5 pm on June 17th and June 18th at Altos Labs (address: 1300  Island Drive, Redwood City, CA  94065).
+The workshop will be from 9-5 pm on June 17th and June 18th at Altos Labs (address: 1300  Island Drive, Redwood City, CA  94065).
 <br>
 <br>
 For hotels, we suggest [The Grand Bay Hotel](https://grandbayhotelsf.com/?gad_source=1&gclid=Cj0KCQjwgJyyBhCGARIsAK8LVLNT6WnlpMtmWUCZ3jmoCRKkCRBMbIqVeJcVx9qUoeKzX2DcTsUtqYsaAgpIEALw_wcB) in Redwood City.
 Please note that travel and accommodation are the responsibility of the registree.